-Implementation of this section shall be subject to COA-DBM-DILG-GCG-DND J.C.
+Implementation of this Section shall be subject to COA-DBN-DILG-GCG-DND J.C.
 No. 2015-01 dated January 8, 2015 and such other guidelines issued thereon.

 Sec.
-75. Confidential Funds.
+77. Confidential Funds.
 Confidential funds authorized in this Act shall be released or disbursed only upon approval of the Department Secretary concerned.
-Agencies utilizing confidential funds shall submit to the President of the Philippines and both Houses of Congress a quarterly report on the accomplishments in the use of said funds.
+Agencies atilizing confidential funds shall submit to the President of the Philippines and both Houses of Congress a quarterly report on the accomplishments in the use of said funds.

-Confidential expenses refer to those related to surveillance activities-in civilian government agencies that are intended to support the mandate or operations of the agency.
+Confidential expenses refer to those related to surveillance activities in civilian government agencies that are intended to support the mandate or operations of the agency.

-Implementation of this section shall be subject to COA-DBM-DILG-GCG-DND J.C.
+Implementation of this Section shall be subject to COA-DBM-DILG-GCG-DND J.C.
 No. 2015-01 dated January 8, 2015 and such other guidelines issued thereon.

 Sec.
-76. Limitations on Cash Advance and Reportorial Requirements.
+78. Limitations on Cash Advance and Reportorial Requirements.
 Notwithstanding any provision of law to the contrary, cash advances shall not be granted until such time that the earlier cash advances availed of by the officials or employees concerned shall have been liquidated in accordance with accounting and auditing rules and regulations.

-For this purpose, the head of the agency and the COA auditor shall be jointly responsible for the preparation and submission to the Speaker of the House of Representatives, the President of the Senate of the Philippines, the House Committee on Appropriations and the Senate Committee on Finance, either in printed form or by way of electronic document, the Annual Report on Cash Advances indicating the names of the recipients, the items of expenditures for which said cash advances were disbursed, and the dates of liquidation as reflected in the Agency Books of Accounts.
+For this purpose, the head of the agency and the COA auditor shall be jointly responsible for the preparation and submission to the House Committee on Appropriations and Senate Committee on Finance, either in printed form or by way of electronic document, the Annual Report on Cash Advances indicating the names of the recipients, the items of expenditures for which said cash advances were disbursed, and the dates of liquidation as reflected in the Agency Books of Accounts.

 - Sec.
-77. Use of Funds for Foreign-Assisted Projects.
-The amounts appropriated in this Act for the implementation of foreign-assisted projects, composed of loan proceeds and peso counterpart components shall be utilized in accordance with the guidelines issued thereon. - Sec.
-78. Disbursement of Funds.
+79. Use of Funds for Foreign-Assisted Projects.
+The amounts appropriated in this Act for the implementation of foreign-assisted projects, composed of loan proceeds and peso counterpart components shall be utilized in accordance with the rules and regulations prescribed under DBM-COA-DOF J.C.
+No. 2-97 dated Warch 31, 1997, and such other guidelines to be issued thereon. - Sec.
+80. Disbursement of Funds.
 Public funds for obligations incurred with proper authorization shall be disbursed only through the BTr and/or authorized government servicing banks under the Modified Disbursement System, subject to guidelines issued thereon. - Sec.
-79. Electronic Payments in Government Disbursements.
-Departments, bureaus, offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy, SUCS and GOCCS shall adopt the use of electronic payment in the disbursement of public funds.
+81. Electronic Payments in Government Disbursements.
+Departments, bureaus and offices, and instrumentalities of the National Government, including Constitutional Offices enjoying fiscal autonomy, SUCs and GOCCs shall adopt the use of electronic payment in the disbursement of public funds.